 The YNTEP after-degree is a two-year, 60-credit program leading to a Bachelor of Education degree credentialed by the University of Regina.
 Graduates qualify for both Saskatchewan and Yukon teacher certification and are eligible for teacher certification throughout Canada.

-The after-degree is a full-time program, including fall and winter coursework, one spring practicum in a rural community, and a one-week summer cultural camp.
-The program provides extensive school practicum experiences totaling 22 weeks to ensure that graduates are well prepared for teaching positions in the Yukon, including rural schools, and elsewhere.
+The after-degree is a full-time program, including fall and winter coursework, a 4-week spring practicum in a rural community, a one-week summer cultural camp, and a 16-week Internship.

 Seats will first be offered to qualified applicants of First Nation heritage.